 Revenue Impact – Whenever possible, quantify the value of a given percentage lift with year-over-year projected revenue impact.

-The sections above don’t apply only to winning tests.
-Tests that don’t produce a winning variation generate valuable lessons; learning what not to do can be as helpful as knowing what to do.
-You are more likely to get a nuanced understanding of your visitor's behaviors through tests that don’t win than those that do.
+The sections above do not apply only to winning tests.
+Tests that do not produce a winning variation generate valuable lessons; learning what not to do can be as helpful as knowing what to do.
+You are more likely to get a nuanced understanding of your visitor's behaviors through tests that don't win than those that do.

 When to share

-Update your optimization team on all active tests in a weekly, bi-weekly, or monthly team meeting, depending on how often your team is testing.
-Don’t forget to include:
+Update your optimization team on active tests in a weekly, bi-weekly, or monthly meeting, depending on how often your team tests.
+Do not forget to include:

-executive decision-makers not typically involved in day-to-day testing
+Executive decision-makers who are not typically involved in day-to-day testing.

 How to share